ckeditor/ckeditor4-docs/docs/guide/dev/howtos/scayt/README.md

 ## How Do I Set SCAYT to Turn On Automatically?

-If you want to turn on the {@link guide/dev/features/spellcheck/README#spell-check-as-you-type-%28scayt%29 Spell Check As You Type (SCAYT)} feature in CKEditor by default, set the CKEDITOR.config#scayt_autoStartup configuration setting to `true`.
+If you want to turn on the {@link guide/dev/features/spellcheck/README#spell-check-as-you-type-%28scayt%29 Spell Check As You Type (SCAYT)} feature in CKEditor by default, set the {@linkapi CKEDITOR.config#scayt_autoStartup CKEDITOR.config#scayt_autoStartup} configuration setting to `true`.

 	config.scayt_autoStartup = true;

 ## How Do I Disable SCAYT in CKEditor?

-If you want to completely disable the {@link guide/dev/features/spellcheck/README#spell-check-as-you-type-%28scayt%29 Spell Check As You Type (SCAYT)} feature in CKEditor, remove the [SpellCheckAsYouType (SCAYT)](https://ckeditor.com/cke4/addon/scayt) from your CKEditor build with CKBuilder or alternatively, disable the `scayt` plugin using the CKEDITOR.config#removePlugins configuration setting.
+If you want to completely disable the {@link guide/dev/features/spellcheck/README#spell-check-as-you-type-%28scayt%29 Spell Check As You Type (SCAYT)} feature in CKEditor, remove the [SpellCheckAsYouType (SCAYT)](https://ckeditor.com/cke4/addon/scayt) from your CKEditor build with CKBuilder or alternatively, disable the `scayt` plugin using the {@linkapi CKEDITOR.config#removePlugins CKEDITOR.config#removePlugins} configuration setting.

 	config.removePlugins = 'scayt';

-If you want to leave SCAYT available, but prevent the feature from being turned on automatically on loading the editor, set the CKEDITOR.config#scayt_autoStartup configuration setting to `false`.
+If you want to leave SCAYT available, but prevent the feature from being turned on automatically on loading the editor, set the {@linkapi CKEDITOR.config#scayt_autoStartup CKEDITOR.config#scayt_autoStartup} configuration setting to `false`.
 This is the default value for CKEditor configuration.

 	config.scayt_autoStartup = false;

 ## How Do I Change the Default Language for Spell Check As You Type (SCAYT)?

 By default {@link guide/dev/features/spellcheck/README#spell-check-as-you-type-%28scayt%29 SCAYT} treats the text written in the editor as American English (`en_US`).
-If you want to change the default SCAYT language, set the CKEDITOR.config#scayt_sLang configuration option to one of the 16 possible language codes that are currently accepted.
+If you want to change the default SCAYT language, set the {@linkapi CKEDITOR.config#scayt_sLang CKEDITOR.config#scayt_sLang} configuration option to one of the 16 possible language codes that are currently accepted.

 	// Sets SCAYT to French.
 	config.scayt_sLang = 'fr_FR';